-I was in Hampi, India, a landmark ancient civilisation now noted for its perfectly decrepit ruins, just outside Hyderabad.
-I had been snapping shots of the grotesque ruins, but by the end of the day most of my documented work focused on my group of five friends I was travelling with.
+I was in Hampi, India, a landmark ancient civilization now noted for its perfectly decrepit ruins, just outside Hyderabad.
+I had been snapping shots of the grotesque ruins, but by the end of the day most of my documented work focused on my group of five friends I was traveling with.
 You can only take so many pictures of old stone things, after all.

 But suddenly, out of nowhere, belonging to no one, a group of Indian children stood in front of me.
 I charged forward, camera on hip, finger already on the shutter release, poised for action.
 The kids came clamoring towards us like zombies.
 But before I could reach the piece of equipment to my eye, I had dozens of little hands already pointing for the lens.
 Zombie trajectory diverted.
 “Photo, photo, photo!”
 “Ma’am, one photo please!”
 I clicked away.

 As I snapped a photo of one child, others would crowd in, inevitably making their way into the frame.
 Some feigned a smile, most others were straight-faced and stoic in front of the lens.
 But the moment I whipped around the viewfinder and presented them with their own digital reflection, their faces broke out into a wide grin.
 Shrieking with delight, they jumped up and down and demanded more.
 It was a photographer’s dream.